 TargetBay’s BayEngage is an email and SMS automation solution that helps small to medium-sized businesses strengthen relationships with their clients through:

-- Audience segmentation based on their past behavior
+- Audience segmentation based on past behavior

 - Automated drip campaigns for SMS and email marketing